jackieqvo/DH110-JACKIEVO/Assignments/Assignment 03/Assignment 03.md

 **What is the basic need involved for that activity?**

 > Depending on the subject of the guide that the user searches up, different basic needs can be fulfilled.
-For arts and crafts, the psyhological needs are fulfilled.
-Their esteem needs are to be fulfilled because of their ability to create a piece of art.
-They will be able to follow instructions and be able to work their creative muscle.
+For arts and crafts, the psychological needs are fulfilled.
+Their self esteem needs are to be fulfilled because of their ability to create a piece of art.
+They will be able to follow instructions and work their creative muscle.

 **What is(are) the traditional/current solution(s) to satisfy the needs?**